 - Build younger and more diverse audiences for A.C.T. by providing subsidized tickets to schools and community groups.

-For information about supporting A.C.T. through a bequest or other planned gift, and to learn more about joining the Prospero Society, please contact Helen Rigby at firstname.lastname@example.org or 415.439.2469.
+For information about supporting A.C.T. through a bequest or to discuss how you would like your planned gift allocated, please contact Tiffany Redmon at firstname.lastname@example.org or 415.439.2482.

 Frequently Asked Questions Regarding Planned Giving

 Maintaining A.C.T.'s long-term financial stability and leadership demands that a substantial portion of A.C.T's annual budget come from endowment income.
 Planned gifts build endowments.
 Large endowments are essential for the success of any large arts organization, and A.C.T. particularly needs a strong endowment to support its artistic mission: "to conserve, renew, and reinvent the rich theatrical literature and traditions that are our collective legacy, while exploring new artistic forms and communities."
 Bequests, charitable trusts, and other planned gifts allow donors to provide generous future gifts from their estate to support A.C.T.'s core mission without disturbing their financial situation during their lifetime.

 How do I include A.C.T. in my will or living trust?